Charles A. Flynn: Military career

-On November 30, 2020, his nomination for promotion to general was submitted to the U.S. Senate and was confirmed by voice vote of the full Senate on December 20, 2020.
-On January 25, 2021, the Department of Defense announced that Flynn will be the next commander of the United States Army Pacific at Fort Shafter in Honolulu.
-He assumed that command in a change of command ceremony at Fort Shafter, Hawaii on June 4, 2021.
+On 30 November 2020, his nomination for promotion to general was submitted to the U.S. Senate and was confirmed by voice vote of the full Senate on 20 December 2020.
+On 25 January 2021, the Department of Defense named Flynn as the next commander of the United States Army Pacific at Fort Shafter in Honolulu.
+He assumed that command in a change of command ceremony at Fort Shafter, Hawaii on 4 June 2021.

+Flynn retired in 2024.
+In June 2024, Flynn was appointed an honorary Officer of the Order of Australia, for distinguished service in fostering and deepening the military relationship between Australia and the United States of America.